Captain Sir Edward Clive Milnes-Coates, 2nd Bt.

 M, #38208, b.
 8 May 1912, d.
 8 February 1945

 Major Arthur Onslow Edward Guinness, Viscount Elveden was born on 8 May 1912.1 He was the son of Rupert Edward Cecil Lee Guinness, 2nd Earl of Iveagh and Lady Gwendolen Florence Mary Onslow.1 He married Lady Elizabeth Cecilia Hare, daughter of Richard Granville Hare, 4th Earl of Listowel and Hon.
-Freda Vanden-Bempde-Johnstone, on 22 July 1936.1 He died on 8 February 1945 at age 32 at The Netherlands, killed in action.1
+Freda Vanden-Bempde-Johnstone, on 22 July 1936.1 He died on 8 February 1945 at age 32 at The NetherlandsG, killed in action.1

-Major Arthur Onslow Edward Guinness, Viscount Elveden was educated at Eton College, Eton, Berkshire, England.1 He was styled as Viscount Elveden between 1927 and 1945.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, England.1 He gained the rank of Major in the service of the Royal Artillery.1 He fought in the Second World War.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was styled as Viscount Elveden between 1927 and 1945.1 He was educated at Trinity College, Cambridge University, Cambridge, Cambridgeshire, EnglandG.1 He gained the rank of Major in the Royal Artillery.1 He fought in the Second World War.1

 Children of Major Arthur Onslow Edward Guinness, Viscount Elveden and Lady Elizabeth Cecilia Hare